 Popular Career Options

 With a doctoral degree in telecommunications graduates are ready for careers with manufacturing companies, cable providers and cell phone carriers.
-Telecommunications Ph.D.s can open employment opportunities in some of the following jobs:
+Possible job titles for graduates include:

 - Communications consultant